John Deehan: Management and Coaching

 In October 2003, Deehan became Director of Football at Northampton Town, with Colin Calderwood working under him as team manager.
 The duo were appointed to get the team promoted from the league's basement division, and achieved this aim in the 2005–06 season.
 Both Calderwood and Deehan left the club at the end of the 2005–06 season, with Deehan moving to Lincoln City as Director of Football.
 On 15 October 2007, it was confirmed that Deehan and Lincoln City manager John Schofield had left the club.
 In November 2007, Deehan was employed as a scout by Premier League side Bolton Wanderers who were looking for a number of former professionals to head their recruitment drive led by former Everton manager Colin Harvey.

 In September 2008, Deehan expressed interest in the vacant manager's post at League Two side Grimsby Town, saying: "I think Grimsby Town is a good club and a good opportunity for any manager.
 Whenever I've been to Blundell Park, I've been impressed with the set-up and the positive approach to football."
 Despite his interest Deehan failed to land the Grimsby job, which was given to Mike Newell.

 On 21 January 2009, he was appointed as Chief Scout of Norwich City Football Club in part of the new management team alongside three of his former players – Bryan Gunn as First Team Manager, Ian Crook as first team coach and Ian Butterworth as Assistant Manager.

 In December 2009, Deehan became Lee Harper's assistant at Kettering Town but was controversially sacked later that month immediately following a 5–1 defeat to Leeds United in an FA Cup second-round replay where his choice of substitutions during extra time were blamed by Kettering owner Imraan Ladak for the defeat.

 On 17 March 2010, he was announced as Head of Recruitment (Director of Football) at Grimsby Town in order to work with manager Neil Woods and his assistant Chris Casper.
 It was touted that Deeham would be a possible replacement for Woods if the club are relegated from the Football League.
-However, after the conclusion of the 09/10 season, which eventually brought relegation, Deehan's contract was not renewed and he left the club 20 May 2010.
+However, after the conclusion of the 2009–10 season, which eventually brought relegation, Deehan's contract was not renewed and he left the club on 20 May 2010.